streamer-os/ml-diffucoder/README.md

 **MLX support on Apple Silicon is in progress.
 We will make necessary updates to the repository once it is available.**

 - June 4, 2025.
+[MLX](https://github.com/ml-explore/mlx) support in progress.
+To preview or contribute, please check out this PR started by @Goekdeniz-Guelmez: [this PR](https://github.com/ml-explore/mlx-lm/pull/270)
+- June 4, 2025.
 Update inference usage/examples/demo.
 - June 2, 2025.
 Models are available on Huggingface.
 - June 1, 2025.
 Code is available.